meejah/txtorcon/docs/guide.rst

  - Tor has two flavours of service authentication: ``basic`` and ``stealth`` -- there's no API-level difference, but the ``.hostname`` is unique for each client in the ``stealth`` case.
+ - See :ref:`create_onion` for details on how to choose which (if any) authentication method you'd like

 To summarize the above in a table format, here are the possible types of Onion Service interfaces classes you may interact with (ephemeral